-After chasing down the Portuguese ship, the Maria de Molenos and the crew had escape the U-20 shot a torpedo and sunk the ship.
+After chasing down the Portuguese ship, the Maria de Molenos and the crew had escaped the U-20 shot a torpedo and sunk the ship.
 Among the wreckage on of the crew spotted a dog swimming.
 It was another dachshund.
 She was taken on board and named Maria.
-Soon she had four puppies and for a time there was six dogs on board the sub!
+Soon she had four puppies and for a time there were six dogs on board the sub!
 That was a bit much so they gave three away to other ships.

 6. The Dogs of the Titanic

 Name: Some of the confirmed dogs include a Toy Poodle named Frou-Frou, Airedale named Kitty, a French Bulldog named Gamin de Pycombe, a King Charles Spaniel, a Chow-Chow named Chow-Chow and Fox Terrier called dog.

 Vessel: RMS Titanic Human counterparts: Captain Edward John Smith and the first class passengers